 - Misdemeanor PC 273a (b): Up to 1 year in county jail, up to $1,000 in fines, and 4 years of informal probation

 These penalties are on top of the DUI penalties.
 Additionally, you may be ordered into a 1-year child abuser treatment program, and the judge may issue a protective order that could ban you from seeing the child.
 Child Protective Services may also get involved.
-You can read more on how a DUI affects child custody here.
+You can read more on how a DUI affects child custody here: My child was in the car when I was arrested for DUI in Los Angeles.
+Could they be taken away?

 Have you been charged with Child Endangerment related to DUI?
 We can connect you with an experienced Los Angeles DUI lawyer and get you a FREE consultation.
 Fill out the form to the right or call (310) 862-0199 and get your free consultation today.